onebyck/learngit/readme.txt

-this is a test file
+ck this is a test file
-I changed it now
+ck I changed it now